ninock2/JSON2HTML/README.md

 NOTE:

 - JSON file that you want to convert has to be in the same folder as index.php.
-- HTML file will be automaticly created in the same folder as index.php and is named ConvertedFile.html.
+- HTML file will be automaticly created and placed in the same folder as index.php.
+HTML file will be named ConvertedFile.html after running converter.

 Next steps: